Thursday, September 26, 2024

 My dad and I were not close.
 I loved him and he loved me, but we weren’t close.
 I wish we had been.
 He was somewhat present when I was growing up, but we were 4 kids, he was running a business, he participated in the Lion's Club and Elk's Club, he liked to bowl and golf, and he had a situation at home that made it easy for him to want to stay away.
 A less-than-civil divorce when I was 14 didn't help matters.
 Could I have reasonably expected that after the divorce our relationship would have improved?
 No.

-After some initial anger, I accepted that we just didn't have that relationship like some of my friends had with their dad.
+After some initial anger, I accepted that we just didn't have that relationship like some of my friends had with their dads.

 I little tinge of regret came back to me seeing my younger stepbrother at dad’s funeral.
-He was born of a subsequent marriage (that also ended in divorce but much more amicably) and grew up close with dad and to whom dad gave more attention than he ever did to me by my reckoning.
+He was born from a subsequent marriage, which also ended in divorce but much more amicably.
+He grew up close to our dad, who gave him more attention than he ever gave me, at least by my reckoning.
 I’m happy that my stepbrother had that.

 My stepbrother would be missing dad more than me.
 Being at the funeral service was more visceral for him and more abstract for me.
 I didn't have to go back to dad’s house and see dad's last cigarette in the ashtray.
 My stepbrother did.